 Seattle, Washington 98101

-Passivhaus offers a well-proven, predictable, cost-effective way to make a superbly comfortable, durable and ruggedized building, while at the same time reducing the heating and cooling demand of those buildings by up to ninety per cent (90%!) and overall energy use by up to seventy per cent (70%).
+Passivhaus offers a well-proven, predictable, cost-effective way to make a superbly comfortable, durable and ruggedized building, while at the same time reducing the heating and cooling demand of those buildings by up to ninety per cent (90%!) and overall energy use by up to seventy-five per cent (75%).

 Passivhaus is a performance standard for energy use in buildings codified by Dr. Wolfgang Feist and Bo Adamson, originally spurred by their conversations with Amory Lovins.
 It can be applied to both new construction and renovation.
 Known as Passivhaus in Europe and the UK, it was translated (somewhat unfortunately I think) as Passive House in the United States.
 "Haus" in German means "building" and so the original German spelling more accurately portrays Passivhaus as a standard that can be applied to any type of building, not just single-family houses.
 In the US, "Passive House" and "Passivhaus" are used somewhat interchangeably.
 In a nutshell, Passive House is a consistently objectively verifiable, cost-effective way to make a more comfortable, more durable and healthier building than with conventional construction, with the side benefit of a 75% reduction in total energy use!
 (Or, if you prefer, it's a way of reducing total energy use by 75% with the side benefits of more comfort, more durability and better health!)